Deniz Tek: 1978–81 with The Visitors, Angie Pepper Band, and the New Race tour

 Following the demise of Radio Birdman, Tek proceeded to experiment musically in several different bands.
 From 1978 to 1979 Deniz dabbled in a band called The Visitors with Deniz on guitar, Mark Sisto on vocals, Ron Keeley on drums, Pip Hoyle on keyboards and Steve Harris on bass.
 The band being 3/5ths Birdman members was often compared to the early sound that Birdman had, but with a new twist of the Sisto vocal which likened the sound to that of The Doors.
 During these years Tek had also committed to writing the songs for Angie Pepper's new band The Angie Pepper Band after the breakup of her more successful band The Passengers.

 What has often been hailed as the ultimate Motor City supergroup New Race, was formed by Tek with fellow Birdman members Rob Younger, and Warwick Gilbert, along with guitarist from The Stooges, Ron Asheton, and the drummer of MC5, Dennis Thompson, for a once off tour along the east coast of Australia in 1981.
 The band performed to sold out shows and many bootleg recordings of the shows were made, which resulted in the formation of several bootleg releases.
 The only official live recording of the shows was released in 1982 by Birdman's Trafalgar Studios as The First and the Last.

 The between years

 Tek then moved back to America where he became a licensed physician, specialising his qualifications in emergency and aerospace medicine.
 When in America he is based in Montana.

 Tek's brother was a pilot of F-16s in the USAF.
 Tek joined the US Navy as a flight surgeon, and trained as a pilot.
-He then served with the US Marines, and flew back seat in F-4 Phantoms in the squadrons VMFA-212 and VMFA-232.
-His callsign of "Iceman" was noticed by producers of the Top Gun film during a research visit to the squadron and may have been appropriated for Val Kilmer's character in the film.
+He then served with the US Marines, and flew F-4 Phantoms in the squadrons VMFA-212 and VMFA-232.
+It was thought that his callsign of "Iceman" was noticed by producers of the Top Gun film during a research visit to the squadron and may have been appropriated for Val Kilmer's character in the film.
+However, Top Gun screenwriter Jack Epps clarified that he never encountered Tek during his time there, and that characters and callsigns were made original and not based on any single individual to prevent potential legality issues.